Xray-App/xray-code-snippets/IMPORTING_AUTOMATION_RESULTS.md

 ##### Importing results from Robot Framework to the project identified by key CALC, related to version/release "v1.0"

 This example shows how to either use HTTP basic authentication or Personal Access tokens.
+It uses the "standard" RF endpoint provided by Xray.

 ```python
 import requests